Homeowner’s Safety Guide: Tips for New Parents, Seniors, First-Time Homeowners, and Families in Disaster-Prone Areas

 In addition, a home security system maybe worth the investment for first-time homebuyers.
 Plus, installing one might lower your homeowner’s insurance premiums.
 Many new wireless home security systems do more than just protecting your home from intruders.
 Smart systems provide alerts for flooding, fires, carbon monoxide and more.

 Monitored systems help enable medical attention in an emergency.
-Plus, homeowners can monitor your their home remotely via your smartphone or tablet.
+Plus, homeowners can monitor their homes remotely via your smartphone or tablet.
 Sophisticated home monitoring systems may even allow you to control your lights, electronics, and heating and cooling systems remotely.
 As a result, homeowners can cut down on your energy costs.
 Finally, a home security system can increase the value of your property.

 Use Caution When Decorating